About the program

 - International Security and Political Economy [to work with the South Asia Program] – Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
 An academic background in international relations theory or international political economy along with an interest in military issues is essential.

-is a plus - Russia and Eurasia – Excellent Russian and/or Ukrainian reading skills required.
+- Russia and Eurasia – Excellent Russian and/or Ukrainian reading skills required.

-- Africa
+- Africa Program

 - Global Order and Institutions

 - Sustainability, Climate, and Geopolitics – Basic data skills (such as helping create graphs or tables for Carnegie publications) are a plus.
 Applicants should have completed coursework related to sustainability and climate issues.
+A foreign language or regional expertise is a plus—the program seeks to bring an international perspective into US debates on climate change.

 - Europe – Fluency and the ability to perform research in a European language other than English are a plus.
 Background knowledge on European politics is essential